nih-cfde/c2m2/draft-CFDE_glossary/glossary.md

 **Subject Group** - a set of study subjects, often grouped based on a set of criteria or the types of intervention study that the subjects will undergo.

-## File Formats and Types
+### File Formats and Types

-**CFDE Asset Manifest** - a collection of *Assets* described by the *CFDE Asset Specification*.
+<a name="cfde-asset-manifest"></a>**CFDE Asset Manifest** - a collection of *Assets* described by the *CFDE Asset Specification*.
 The ecosystem will support the concept of a manifest that describes a collection of files.
 The manifests enable bundling lists of CFDE data assets into a machine-readable file using a common format.
 Manifests will also be used to publish the complete inventories of data from each DCC, and will enable uniform collection of asset metadata to support indexing of the assets in the CFDE portal.

 **CFDE Asset Specification** - defines the set of attributes used to charaterize an *Asset*.
 The specification simplifies the discovery of assets hosted at the DCCs with a minimal set of descriptors for each of these files.
 The types of files that are referenced (e.g., genomic sequence, metagenomic, RNA-Seq, physiological and metabolic data) are flexible and contain a small number of essential elements such as a *GUID*, originating institution (e.g., Broad Institute), assay type (e.g., whole genome/exome, transcriptome, epigenome), file type (e.g., fastq, alignment, vcf, counts), and tissue source and species name for the sample.
 ![data asset specification](https://user-images.githubusercontent.com/40363469/66134046-ac16bc80-e5c5-11e9-9b30-66407a3446e5.png)